What Will You Study

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-As well as language and subject related skills, a degree in languages develops rich interpersonal, intercultural, cognitive and transferable skills that can be utilised across a variety of careers.
+As well as language and subject related skills, a degree in languages gives you the opportunity to develop a rich interpersonal, intercultural, cognitive and transferable skills that can be utilised across a variety of careers.
 Our graduates have found work in a wide variety of areas such as accountancy, IT, business development, civil service, events management, finance, journalism, publishing, research and sales, as well as teaching and translating both in the UK and beyond.

 Many graduates continue their studies at Lancaster, making the most of our excellent postgraduate research facilities.
 We offer Masters degrees in Translation and Languages and Cultures, which can lead on to a variety of careers including translation and teaching.